Towards Fairness-Aware Federated Learning: FAFL Evaluation Metrics

-where $\frac{x_i}{z_i}$ is a normalized value about a given client $i$, which can represent any characteristics related to how the FL scheme treats $i$ (e.g., $i$'s reward divided by its contribution index).
-In this way, JRI is flexible enough to accommodate a variety of notions of fairness.
-The values of $JFI$ range from $\frac{1}{n}$ (i.e., most unfair) to 1 (i.e., most fair).
-In this way, JRI is more advantageous compared to the aforementioned metrics, which can only measure the relative fairness of different FL approaches, but not how close they are to absolute fairness. \end{enumerate}
+where $\frac{x_i}{z_i}$ is a normalized value about a given client $i$, which can represent any characteristics related to how the FL scheme treats $i$ (e.g., $\frac{x_i}{z_i}$ can be $i$'s reward or $i$'s times of participation $x_i$ divided by its contribution index $z_i$).
+In this way, JFI can be further adapted to evaluate contribution fairness.
+JRI is more advantageous compared to the aforementioned metrics, which can only measure the relative fairness of different FL approaches, but not how close they are to absolute fairness.